pcfreak30/skyd/doc/api/index.html.md

 **renewwindow** | blocks
 The renew window is how long the user has to renew their contracts after the period is over.
 At the end of the renew window, all of the contracts expire.
-The contracts need to be renewewd before they expire, otherwise the user will lose all of their files.
+The contracts need to be renewed before they expire, otherwise the user will lose all of their files.
 For example, if the renew window is 1 week long, then during the week after each period the user will renew their contracts.
 If the user is offline for that whole week, the user's data will be lost.